On fractional smoothness and $L_p$-approximation on the Gaussian space: An approximation problem in

-\paragraph{The basic equivalence in $L_p$.} The following result reduces the computation of the $L_p$-norm of the error processes defined in Definition \ref{def:error_processes} to an expression involving $\HGfunction(t,Y_t)$ similar to a square function.
-This result generalizes \cite[Theorem 4.4]{Gei15} proved for deterministic nets in the $L_2$-case.
+The following result reduces the computation of the $L_p$-norm of the error processes defined in Definition~\ref{deferrorprocesses} to an expression involving the curvature $H_G(t,Y_t)$ similar to a square function.
+This result generalizes \cite{Gei15}, Theorem 4.4, proved for deterministic nets in the $L_2$-case.